Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - When the mushrooms start to soften, sprinkle with flour and paprika and mix in well.

 - Next, add the white wine and scrape up any bits of flour and paprika stuck to the base of the pan.
 Then gradually add the stock, milk and soy sauce, and stir continually, until the soup starts to boil and thicken.

 - Take the soup off the heat and allow to cool slightly before adding the sour cream, then stir in well.
 IMPORTANT NOTE: adding the sour cream while still on the heat will cause it to curdle!

 - Add the lemon juice, dill, and seasoning to taste.
 Serve with freshly chopped parsley and extra dollops of sour cream (optional).

 Freeze for up to 3 months and defrost thoroughly before reheating.
-Reheat in a pan and ensure the soup is piping hot throughout before serving.
+Reheat in a pan on low on the stove and ensure the soup is piping hot throughout before serving.

 - Chick-fil-a Chicken Noodle Soup